Leave a Message

 Q: Is it risky to sell during the holidays in Rancho Mission Viejo?

-A: No. Selling during the holidays is not inherently risky in Rancho Mission Viejo because inventory is often lower and buyers shopping during this time tend to be more motivated.
+A: Selling during the holidays is not risky in Rancho Mission Viejo because inventory across Sendero, Esencia, Rienda, and Gavilan drops while buyer motivation increases.
+Buyers active during this time are typically serious and time-sensitive.

 Example: